ButinVladimir/cyberiada/ROADMAP.md

 To prevent combat from dragging, it also has time limit.

-Combat is unavailable initially, unlocking it requires finishing specific city.
+Combat is unlocked at some point.
 Combat contracts and missions can be cancelled.
-All crew members participating in it unable to switch to other activities unless order is done, failed or cancelled.

 ## Server